Kia recalls over 193K vehicles; fuel leaks can cause fires

 Dealers will replace the injector part starting April 16.

 No fires or injuries have been reported in either recall.
-But Kia has eight reports of fuel hose leaks in Optimas and 24 reports in Sedonas.
+But Kia has eight reports of fuel leaks in Optimas and 24 reports in Sedonas.

+The recalls are the latest in a litany of problems that can cause engines to burn in models made by Kia and affiliated South Korean automaker Hyundai.
+Past problems have triggered investigations by the U.S. National Highway Traffic Safety Administration.

+Earlier this month Kia recalled nearly 229,000 older Sedonas and Sorento SUVs because moisture can get into the antilock brake control computers, causing an electrical short and possibly a fire.
+Hyundai recalled nearly 430,000 older Elantra small cars due to the same problem.